DerouineauNicolas/Hellqualizer/README.md

 -------------------

 This program is decoding, filtering and playing encoded audio streams in real time.
-The current EQ is based on 5 FIR filters (63 taps).
+The current EQ is based on 5 FIR filters.
 Inband individual gain can be selected.
 This implementation differs from the tradional 2nd order biquad filtering.
-The complexity and the audio quality of this eq needs to be profiled.
 The current bands are 0:2000:4000:6000:10000:22000